rickgennis/managebackups/src/managebackups.1.md

 : Run (backup, prune, link) the default profile.
 Or can be combined with limiting options like **--nobackup**, **--noprune**.
 Normally running a profile is achieved by specifying the **--profile** name and **-g** is not required.  **-g** is simply a shortcut for the default profile, if defined.

 **-0**
 : Provide a summary of backups. **-0** can be specified up to 5 times for different formatting of sizes.
 It can also be combined with -p to limit output to a single profile.
+Note: Profiles containing the 'path' directive are excluded.

 **-1**
 : Provide detail of backups. **-1** can be specified up to 5 times for different formatting of sizes.
 It can also be combined with -p to limit output to a single profile.
+Note: Profiles containing the 'path' directive are excluded.

 **--test**
 : Run in test mode.
 No changes are actually made to disk (no backups, pruning or linking).